South Korea's visa issuance has resumed for some countries. Domestically, measures are in place to prevent the virus spread.

 Public transportation in South Korea is operating.

-Some restaurants and bars in South Korea are open, under social distancing requirements.
+- Restaurants, bars and cafes in South Korea are open until 22:00, under social distancing requirements.

-Most non-essential businesses and attractions in South Korea are open, under social distancing regulations.
+- Non-essential businesses in South Korea are open, under social distancing regulations.

-Wearing face masks is required on public transportation.
+Wearing face masks is required in all public places.